Grandma Pizza Recipe – NY Style!

 Preheat your oven to 450 Degree.
 If you have a pizza stone, which I recommend, place it in your oven.
 If you want to buy one, you can get one here:

-Oil your pan.
+Oil your pan with a quality olive oil.
 Press the pizza dough into the pan so that it is all the way to the edges and up the sides.
+Traditionally, Grandma Pizza is made in a square or rectangle shape.
+If all you have is a round pan, you can use that, but it may resemble a deep dish pizza, instead of a Grandma Pizza Pie.

 |Dough pressed out to the edges|